Children's Dentistry in Jonesboro AR

 What can I do to promote good oral health for my child?

-Since we only see your child a few times a year, you as a parent, need to be proactive with their dental care between visits.
+As a parent, you need to be proactive with your son or daughter's care between their visits to our Jonesboro dental office.
 There are several steps you can take to ensure that you’re doing everything you can to protect their healthy smiles:

 - Maintain routine appointments – Dr. Bartels will recommend how often your child should come in for visits based on their unique needs.
-Keeping up with these appointments will ensure your child's dental development is on schedule and also help your child avoid the discomfort of dental problems.
+Maintaining a routine of these appointments helps ensure that your child's oral development is on schedule and also help your child avoid the discomfort of dental problems.

-- Help them brush – Your child won’t have the motor skills to brush their teeth until they’re able to tie their shoes around age five or six.
+- Help them brush – Young children don't have the motor skills required to brush their teeth until about age six, or when they can learn to tie their shoes.
 Until then, you need to show them how to brush correctly.

-- Make sure they wear a mouth guard – Let us know if your child plays sports, we will be happy to customize a mouth guard to protect their teeth from damage.
+- Make sure they wear a mouth guard – Let us know if your child plays sports, we will be happy to create a customized mouthguard to protect their teeth.

 My child is ready for their first appointment.
 How do I get started?